Pedro-UwU/CI-CD-Github-Actions-and-Argo/README.md

 Type 'admin' for the username and paste the password to log in.
 And that's it!
 ArgoCD is successfully installed in our kubernetes cluster!

-## Create an infrastructure and the application
+## Create the infrastructure and the application

 Next, we'll be using the [React Calcultor](https://github.com/ahfarmer/calculator) from ahfarmer.
 The project is located in the 'app' directory of this repository.